guumaster/hostctl/docs/content/docs/installation.md

 *NOTE*: If you also installed `sudo` with Scoop, you can run the examples below with `sudo` instead of starting your terminal as administrator.

+### Snap [DEPRECATED]

+**DEPRECATION NOTICE**: Last version supported on snap is `v1.0.11`.
+I think Snap is not for everyone.
+Certainly not for me.
+I've tried to maintain a snap version but is too manual, cumbersome, random and boring.
+Please, get the `hostctl` binary in any other flavor.